ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/administration/statistics.markdown

     ],
 }
 {CODE-BLOCK/}

+### CPU Stats

+{NOTE: }
+To get server CPU stats use the `{serverUrl}/admin/debug/cpu/stats` endpoint {NOTE/}

+A document containing the following information is retrieved:
+{CODE-BLOCK:json}
+{
+	CpuStats: [
+		{
+			ProcessName: "Raven.Server",
+			ProcessorAffinity: 3,
+			PrivilegedProcessorTime: "00:10:49.9843750",
+			TotalProcessorTime: "00:57:11.9531250",
+			UserProcessorTime: "00:46:21.9687500",
+		}
+	],
+	ThreadPoolStats: [
+		{
+		AvailableThreadPoolWorkerThreads: 32765,
+		AvailableThreadPoolCompletionPortThreads: 1000,
+		MinThreadPoolWorkerThreads: 2,
+		MinThreadPoolCompletionPortThreads: 2,
+		MaxThreadPoolWorkerThreads: 32767,
+		MaxThreadPoolCompletionPortThreads: 1000,
+		}
+	],
+}
+{CODE-BLOCK/}

 {PANEL/}

 {PANEL: Database statistics}

-Database statistics are available in the `Studio`, and can also be retrieved by a dedicated endpoint
+Database statistics are available in the `Studio`, and can also be retrieved by dedicated endpoints
 or via the Client API (details [here](../../client-api/operations/maintenance/get-statistics)).

 ### Database Statistics via the Studio